 The ABA publishes an annual paperback called Model Rules of Professional Conduct and, every few years, an Annotated Model Rules of Professional Conduct.
 In addition, the Model Rules are published in the current Martindale-Hubbell Law Directory, with "Model Code Comparison" comments after each section, and in Volume 2 of Hazard & Hodes' The Law of Lawyering: A Handbook on The Model Rules of Professional Conduct (Aspen Law & Business).
 Finally, electronic versions of the Model Rules are posted free on the ABA Web site www.abanet.org/cpr/mrpc/mrpc_toc.html; they are searchable on Lexis (ETHICS;CODES), and Westlaw has an online version of the latest edition of the ABA's Annotated Model Rules book (ABA-AMRPC).

 Proposed changes to the Model Rules are posted by the ABA's Center for Professional Responsibility (www.abanet.org/cpr/ethics2k.html).

-The ABA apparently no longer publishes a version of the Model Code of Professional Responsibility.
+The ABA publishes the Model Code of Professional Responsibility in its Compendium of Professional Responsibility Rules and Standards.
 Many law libraries have kept copies of their old editions, and you can find a copy in Hazard & Hodes' The Law of Lawyering: A Handbook on The Model Rules of Professional Conduct (Aspen Law & Business).
 Also, the final edition of the Code should still be searchable in the file of ethics codes (ETHICS;CODES).